 The Goal Need for Program

-People in prisons have higher rates of many chronic illnesses as identified by the Australian Institute of Health and Welfare (2012).
 Nurses have a professional duty to ensure the health care provided to prisoners is equivalent to that in the community.
-The opportunity for nurses to improve health outcomes through proactive prevention strategies, assessment, management and education relies on sound knowledge of the latest evidence about a range of chronic illnesses.
+People in prisons have higher rates of many chronic illnesses, therefore, the opportunity exists for nurses to improve health outcomes through proactive prevention strategies, assessment, management, and education.
+But this will rely on having a sound knowledge of the latest evidence for a range of chronic illnesses.
 Education that is specifically tailored to nurses who work in this specialised area is crucial if the physical and financial burdens of chronic disease are to be reduced.

 Purpose of Program

-The purpose of this conference is to improve the physical health outcomes of people in prisons by enhancing nurses’ knowledge about latest evidence-based strategies to prevent, assess and manage chronic illnesses.
+The purpose of this conference is to improve the health outcomes of people in prisons by enhancing nurses’ knowledge about latest evidence-based strategies to prevent, assess, and manage chronic illnesses.

 Your learning outcomes:

-Provide care to prisoners that is aligned to current Standards of professional practice to reduce the burden of chronic diseases
+Provide care to prisoners that is aligned to current standards of professional practice for reducing the burden of disease

-Improve health outcomes by implementing evidence-based practice to manage a range of chronic diseases
+Improve health outcomes by implementing evidence-based practice in the management of a range of chronic physical and mental health conditions

 Enhance professional accountability and maintain scope of practice by understanding legal and ethical considerations of working with prisoners

-Linda Starr is a qualified general and psychiatric nurse, lawyer and associate professor in the School of Nursing and Midwifery ...
+Dr Linda Starr is a general and mental health qualified nurse, lawyer, and associate professor in the School of Nursing ...
 Read More